artakase/vscode-yamafiler/README.md

 # Yamafiler

-Yamafiler is a file manager for VS Code.
+Yamafiler is a text based file manager for VS Code.

 ![demo](images/demo.gif)